R-thinking/Youtube_Clone/README.md

 ## Description

 > It is youtube clone coding for practicing basic html and css.
-Even though almost functions can't be activated, it has quite similar figure to Youtube website.
+Even though almost functions can't be activated, it has quite similar figure to Youtube website. please take a look at a next one and check out what kind of functions are in this website

 <br/>